EvaluationContext/evaluationcontext.github.io/_posts/2024-11-29-SVG-Sparkline.md

 ## Performance

-All that was left was to test performance, you can see my first attempt was not great, using alot of formula engine and creating large data cache.
+All that was left was to test performance, you can see my first attempt was not great, using a lot of formula engine and creating large data cache.

 ![Initial Measure](/assets/img/0012-SVGsparkline/First%20attempt.png)